-You can definitely use peeled and sliced carrots in place of the baby carrots.
-I like to use the baby carrots because of their simplicity, i.e., no peeling or cutting!
+You can use peeled and sliced carrots instead of the baby carrots.
+I like to use baby carrots because of their simplicity, i.e., no peeling or cutting!

-You can substitute additional chicken broth for the wine.
+You can substitute additional chicken stock or even lemon juice for the wine.

 This recipe makes amazing leftovers!

 If you’re looking for other amazing one-pot meal recipes, I have you covered.
 Check out these amazing recipes: